sunworl/LangChain-OpenTutorial/docs/15-Agent/04-Agent-More-LLMs.md

 <pre class="custom">Results from [gemini]
     ⚡️ **AI Investment is Booming!** ⚡️

-    The world of finance is buzzing with the potential of Artificial Intelligence.
-From healthcare to tech giants, AI is attracting serious investment.
-Here's a quick rundown:
+    The world of tech is buzzing with news about massive investments in Artificial Intelligence.
+From Trump's proposed \$500 billion Stargate Initiative to Meta's \$65 billion commitment, the race to dominate the AI landscape is heating up.

-    * **Motley Fool** highlights the best AI stocks for investing $500 this year.
-    * **STAT** reports that health AI investments are off to a roaring start in 2025.
-    * **Yahoo Finance** discusses how Microsoft's stock revival hinges on demonstrating growth from its AI investments.
-    * **The Information** reveals Palantir is in talks to invest in a drone startup at a $5 billion valuation.
-    * **Morningstar** shares its picks for the best AI stocks to invest in now.
+    Want to stay ahead of the curve?
+Check out these headlines:

+    * **A $500bn investment plan says a lot about Trump’s AI priorities:** [Link to Economist article]
+    * **Tech titans bicker over $500bn AI investment announced by Trump:** [Link to Guardian article]
+    * **Meta to invest up to $65 billion this year to power AI goals, Zuckerberg says:** [Link to USA Today article]
+    * **Trump’s AI Push: Understanding The $500 Billion Stargate Initiative:** [Link to Forbes article]
+    * **'What Is Great For The Country Isn\'t Always What\'s Optimal For Your Companies\': Sam Altman Lashes Out At Elon Musk Amid Stargate Squabble:** [Link to Investor's Business Daily article]

-    #AI #Investment #Tech #Future #Finance #Stocks #Innovation
+    #AI #Investment #TechNews #FutureTech #Innovation #StargateInitiative

 </pre>